BGmi/BGmi/README.rst

 + Use aria2, transmission or xunlei-lixian to download bangumi
 + Web interface to manage bangumi with HTTP API
 + Play bangumi online with danmaku
-+ RSS feed for uTorrent, ICS caldendar for mobile devices
++ RSS feed for uTorrent, ICS calendar for mobile devices
 + Bangumi Script: Write your bangumi parser own!
 + Bangumi calendar / episode information
 + Keyword, subtitle group, regular expression filter for download bangumi